mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 Step 2 - Set up remote data stores
 ----------------------------------
 MLflow Tracking Server can interact with a variety of data stores to store experiment and run data as well as artifacts.
-In this tutorial, we will use **Docker Compose** to start two containers, each of them simulating remote servers in actual environment.
+In this tutorial, we will use **Docker Compose** to start two containers, each of them simulating remote servers in an actual environment.

 1. `PostgreSQL <https://www.postgresql.org/>`_ database as a backend store.
 2. `MinIO <https://min.io/>`_ server as an artifact store.